nambroa/interview-form3/README.md

 ## Considerations
 - I am new to Go and this is my first real project.
 - The tests are made to execute by running `docker-compose up`.
-They will not run locally unless the constant [fake-api](./internal/constants.go) is changed to `localhost`.
+There is a dependency to this in the constants file.
+  Specifically in the constant [fake-api](./internal/constants.go).
+This should be changed if you want to migrate the tests to run locally.
   - This `fake-api` matches the hostname of the `accountapi` service in the [docker-compose.yml](docker-compose.yml) file.

 ## Improvements